GoogleChrome/web.dev/src/site/content/en/media/media-streaming-basics/index.md

-While these basic concepts are simple, and it is certainly possible to write a DASH and HLS compatible video player from scratch, most people usually pick one of the open source mature solutions that already exist, such as [Shaka Player], [JW Player], or [Video.js] to name a few.
+While these basic concepts are simple, and it is certainly possible to write a DASH and HLS compatible video player from scratch, most people usually pick one of the mature open source solutions that already exist, such as [Shaka Player], [JW Player], or [Video.js] to name a few.

 However, we have created a demo Media PWA called Kino that demonstrates how you would go about developing your own basic streaming media website that provides offline media playback using just the simple `<video>` element.
-There are plans in our roadmap to support frameworks and digital right management, among other features.
+There are plans in our roadmap to support frameworks and digital rights management, among other features.
 So check back for updates from time to time, or request a feature.
 Read more about it in the [PWA with offline streaming] article.